-While bone grafting is sometimes necessary to achieve optimal functional and aesthetic results with dental implant treatment for our patients in Beverly Hills and surrounding areas, it should only be suggested after a thorough evaluation that accounts for the depth, width, and height of the bone needed for implant placement as well as optimal aesthetic outcomes.
+While bone grafting is sometimes necessary to achieve optimal aesthetic and functional results with dental implans for our patients in Beverly Hills and surrounding areas, it should only be suggested after a thorough evaluation that accounts for the depth, width, and height of the bone needed for implant placement as well as optimal aesthetic outcomes.

 When Do I Need a Bone Graft?

-When it is not possible to place dental implants as a result of insufficient bone to provide the solid foundation necessary, a graft using bone from another area of the mouth, or synthetic bone, can be placed to improve the site for implant placement.
+When it is not possible to set dental implants as a result of insufficient bone to provide a strong and reliable foundation, a bone graft from another area of the mouth (or synthetic bone), can be placed to enhance the implant placement site.
 Common factors that cause our patients to lose bone are:

 - Progressive disease: Gum disease such as periodontitis if left untreated.

 - Infection: With a root canal or tooth infection patients can quickly lose bone if the condition is left untreated.